Summer Scholar Program

 • explore the UH Mānoa campus and its many resources with the assistance of our Summer Scholar Coordinator

-Summer Sessions at UH Mānoa is pleased to offer a range of credit courses (listed below) in the midsummer term, June 13 to July 21, 2023.
-These dates are designed to more easily fit into the schedules of high school students.
-In Summer 2022, the following courses were offered during the midsummer term.
+Summer Sessions at UH Mānoa is pleased to offer a range of credit courses in the midsummer term, June 16 to July 25, 2025.
+These dates are designed to better fit the academic calendar of high school students.
+All courses are 3 credits unless otherwise specified.

 ECON 120: Introduction to Economics